naikviraj/PokeDex/README.md

 - **Search:** Search for Pokémon by name or ID.
 - **Details:** View detailed information about each Pokémon, including abilities, types, and stats.
-- **Responsive:** Designed to work seamlessly on desktop and mobile devices.

 ## Technologies Used